MPI-Dortmund/FLIM_Thermometry/README.md

 This repository contains exemplary code to generate and fit photon arrival time histograms from time correlated single photon counting (TCSPC) measurements for two TCSPC-raw-data formats (SPC and PTU, 1 sample data file each provided) that were used in [1].
 Binary data is imported into MATLAB (currently deployed version R2025b) by the "parsePTUFile.m" and "parseSPCFile.m" functions respectively, as demonstrated in the scripts "fitGlobalHistogramFrom*.m", which also perform fitting and plotting of the sample data.
+Additionally, a file for the simulation of water heating by a 1470-nm IR laser coupled to thermal dissipation by conduction and convection (via laminar flow) in COMSOL Multiphysics as used in [1] is provided.

 Files in this repository:
 parsePTUFile.m              -- convert binary PTU-data file of photon arrival times to Matlab structure